 And, while you’re at it…why not write your local bishop and let him know that you support Abp.
 Viganò, that you consider the allegations in his written testimonies to be accurate and worthy of intense scrutiny.
 Ask your bishop–very pointedly–whether he supports Viganò or not?
 (And if not, why the heck not?!)

 The Viganò Chronicles

 Need a quick refresher on the various statements our man Viganò has made, each of which made the Lavender Mafia and the Boys from St. Galen very nervous?
 Take a look at the following list, kindly provided by LifeSiteNews (which is a great resource, by the way!):

 And, while you’re still at it…Sign LifeSite’s petition for Archbishop Vigano here.

 Archbishop Viganò urges McCarrick to publicly repent in new open letter (January 14, 2019)

-LifeSite News is reporting a new letter from Archbishop Viganò.
-This letter (see below) urges disgraced pederast Theodore McCarrick to repent, reminding him that “Time is running out, but you can confess and repent of your sins, crimes and sacrileges, and do so publicly, since they have themselves become public.
+A few months ago, LifeSite News reported a new letter from Archbishop Viganò.
+This letter (see below) urged disgraced pederast Theodore McCarrick to repent, reminding him that “Time is running out, but you can confess and repent of your sins, crimes and sacrileges, and do so publicly, since they have themselves become public.
 Your eternal salvation is at stake.”